 Can I watch the Council Meeting from home?

 City Council meetings can be watched live on Charter Cable Government Access Channel 20 or streamed via the City's YouTube Channel.
-Previous regular City Council meeting videos are available on demand, starting the Friday after which they occur or sooner.
-Meeting videos can also be viewed and duplicates can be purchased in the City Clerk's Office at 990 Palm Street, San Luis Obispo, during normal business hours.
+Previous regular City Council meeting videos are available on demand via our archive.
+Meeting videos can also be purchased in the City Clerk's Office at 990 Palm Street, San Luis Obispo, during normal business hours.

 How can I express my opinion on an upcoming Council agenda item?

 All interested persons are invited submit written communications to the City Council (email@example.com) to express their opinions for or against the agenda item.
 Citizens are encouraged to present written comments (including email) by 2:00 PM on the day of the meeting.
 This provides the Council with a greater opportunity to review and consider issues and/or concerns expressed prior to the meeting.
 Due to possible limitations for in-person comments as a result of COVID-19 virus concerns/procedures, written comments will be accepted after 2:00 p.m.
 Comments submitted after 2:00 p.m. and before 5:00 p.m. will be presented to Council on the dais prior to hearing the item and should be limited to 400 words.
 Depending on the amount of comments received, a recess may be called to allow Council to review the correspondence prior to the item being heard.
 All comments received before, at, or during a Council meeting are included in the public record and posted to the City’s website.

 When and where does Council meet?